ripienaar/free-for-dev/README.md

   * [Versionfeeds](https://versionfeeds.com) — Custom RSS feeds for releases of your favorite software.
 Have the latest versions of your programming languages, libraries, or loved tools in one feed.
 (The first 3 feeds are free)
   * [videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online.
   * [Webacus](https://webacus.dev) — Access a wide range of free developer tools for encoding, decoding, and data manipulation.
+  * [TrackSub](https://tracksub.io/) - Manage all your subscriptions in one place.
+Easily view all your recurring expenses, forecast future spending and receive helpful alerts before payment dates via Slack or Email.
+Track up to 10 subscriptions on the free plan.

 **[⬆️ Back to Top](#table-of-contents)**